-(2) Sub-registries shall be set up at all divisions of the Court of First Instance.

-(3) The Registry shall keep records of all cases before the Court.
-Upon filing the sub-registry concerned shall notify every case to the Registry.
+- (2) Sub-registries shall be set up at all divisions of the Court of First Instance. - (3) The Registry shall keep records of all cases before the Court.
+Upon filing, the sub-registry concerned shall notify every case to the Registry. - (4) The Court shall appoint the Registrar and lay down the rules governing his service.